Tummy Tuck in Minneapolis-St. Paul

 The Tummy Tuck Procedure

 A tummy tuck is an outpatient procedure done under general anesthesia.
-It involves a horizontal scar between the pubic hairline and belly button.
-The length of this incisions will depend on the amount of excess skin being removed.
+It involves a horizontal scar between the pubic hairline and the belly button.
+The length of these incisions will depend on the amount of excess skin being removed.
 The abdominal skin is then lifted, and the underlying abdominal muscles are tightened.
 In some cases, a second incision around the belly button may be needed to remove extra skin on the upper abdomen.
-The upper abdominal skin is then pulled down, excess skin removed, and remaining skin sutured together.
+The upper abdominal skin is then pulled down, excess skin removed, and the remaining skin sutured together.
 A tummy tuck is performed through an incision on the lower abdomen just at the pubic line.
 The skin and fatty tissue will be lifted up away from the abdominal muscles up to the level of the breasts.
 Sutures are used to bring the muscles back together which will flatten your stomach and cinch your waist.
 Once the muscle repair is complete, the extra skin and tissue are removed and the incision is closed with internal dissolving stitches.
 The belly button is brought out through new skin and stitched into place.

 Tummy Tuck Recovery